WayneDW/Sentiment-Analysis-in-Event-Driven-Stock-Price-Movement-Prediction/README.md

 # Sentiment Analysis for Event-Driven Stock Prediction
-Use NLP technique to predict stock price movement based on news from Reuters
+Use NLP method to predict stock price movement based on news from Reuters

 1. Data Collection